itsAyush5/Extension-1-Accessibility-Code-Analyzer/readme.md

 A11y Community for best practices
 MDN Web Docs for web standards documentation

-📞 Support

-Documentation: See examples and usage guide above
-Issues: Report bugs or request features via GitHub issues
-Community: Join accessibility discussions and share feedback

-Made with ❤️ for a more accessible web
+Made with ❤️ by Ayush Devspace.
 Help make the internet accessible to everyone by using this tool in your development workflow!